 Photographic Location: The photographs were taken at the webmaster's wildflower garden in Urbana, Illinois.

-Comments: For the size of the plant, the inflorescence of Sky Blue Aster (Aster oolentangiensis) is rather large and showy.
-This species of aster closely resembles Short's Aster (Aster shortii), even though the latter species is a woodland aster.
+Comments: For the size of the plant, the inflorescence of Sky Blue Aster (Symphyotrichum oolentangiense) is rather large and showy.
+This species of aster closely resembles Short's Aster (Symphyotrichum shortii), even though the latter species is a woodland aster.
 However, the upper leaves of Short's Aster are often narrowly cordate, rather than narrowly lanceolate or linear, and its flowerheads are slightly larger in size.
-Another similar species, Smooth Blue Aster (Aster laevis), has alternate leaves that are all sessile, while Sky Blue Aster has lower to middle leaves with petioles.
-Other asters (Aster spp.) have hairier foliage, or their leaves are narrow throughout, or they have more cordate leaves, or their alternate leaves have toothed margins.
-Another scientific name of this aster is Aster azureus – as a result, it is sometimes referred to as the Azure Aster.
-More recently, the scientific name of this species has been changed to Symphyotrichum oolentangiensis.
+Another similar species, Smooth Blue Aster (Symphyotrichum laeve), has alternate leaves that are all sessile, while Sky Blue Aster has lower to middle leaves with petioles.
+Other asters (Symphyotrichum spp.) have hairier foliage, or their leaves are narrow throughout, or they have more cordate leaves, or their alternate leaves have toothed margins.
+Older scientific names for Sky Blue Aster include Aster azureus and Aster oolentangiensis, while another common name for this species is Azure Aster.